 Burmese refugees will continue to resettle in Fort Wayne, although in smaller numbers, an official for the U.S. State Department predicted Thursday.

-Henry was referring to 2007-08, when Catholic Charities of the Fort Wayne-South Bend Diocese resettled more than 1,400 Burmese refugees in Fort Wayne.
+Henry was referring to 2007 and 2008, when Catholic Charities of the Fort Wayne-South Bend Diocese was approved to resettle more than 1,400 Burmese refugees in Fort Wayne.
+This year’s cap is 170.

-More than 2,700 Burmese refugees have come to Allen County since 1993 to escape military rule in Myanmar, formerly known as Burma.
-Democratic reforms taking shape in the Southeast Asian country are expected to slow and perhaps reverse the exodus.
+More than 2,700 Burmese refugees have come to Allen County since 1993, fleeing military rule in Myanmar, formerly known as Burma.
+Democratic changes there are expected to slow and perhaps reverse the exodus.